rruizque/ICS53-Lab2/README.md

 This overwrites what's on the local machine with what's online. git pull

-To add a file to the commit:
+To add a change to the next commit:
-This is if you want to start keeping track of a new file. git add *filename*
+The filename is the file in which you made the change git add *filename*
+To add all changes to the next commit: git add .

 To commit changes:
-This commits any changes to your LOCAL machine. git commit -a "This a commit message.
-Make it useful"
+This commits any changes to your LOCAL machine. git commit -m "This a commit message.
+Make it meaningful"

 To push changes to the internet: git push